Ishq Kills: Storyline

-Devika (Kiran Thapar) is married to Avishek (Nitin Sahrawat), but ignored by her husband and lonely.
+Devika (Kiran Thapar) is married to Abhishek (Nitin Sahrawat), but ignored by her husband and lonely.
 She seeks solace in a neighbour, Prashant (Ayaz Ahmed).
-The friendship becomes an extramarital affair and Avishek gets wind of it.
+The friendship becomes an extramarital affair and Abhishek gets wind of it.
 Cornered, Devika opts to elope with Prashant.
 But then both the men in her life let her down and Devika has only one way out.